-Join Steve Caplin for an in-depth discussion in this video Adding the sky, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Adding the sky, part of Digital Painting in Photoshop: Day for Night.

 Now that we have successfully removed the original sky from this image it's time to …add a new one.
 This is simply a matter of dragging a new …sky into the composition, so we'll do that now. …Here's the sky we want to use, a dark evening sky with a suggestion of cloud …and that will give the impression there might be stronger rain clouds over the …other side.
 So we can drag it into our composition. …To make it appear behind the buildings, all we have to do is drag the layer down.…